jjandoc/debate-bingo/README.md

 ## Acknowledgments

 * Thanks to Chris Meyer, Bronwyn Beck, Andrew Rothman, and Sarah Hawley for their copy contributions and bingo square brainstorming.
+Thanks to Wael Kanj for analytics advice.